tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     } RequestConnectionId;
 ~~~

-num_cids
+num_cids:
 : The number of CIDs desired.

 Endpoints SHOULD respond to RequestConnectionId by sending a
-NewConnectionId with usage "cid_spare" containing num_cid CIDs soon as
+NewConnectionId with usage "cid_spare" containing num_cids CIDs as soon as
 possible.
 Endpoints MUST NOT send a RequestConnectionId message
 when an existing request is still unfulfilled; this implies that
-endpoints needs to request new CIDs well in advance.
+endpoints need to request new CIDs well in advance.
 An endpoint MAY
-handle requests, which it considers excessive, by responding with
+handle requests which it considers excessive by responding with
-a NewConnectionId message containing fewer than num_cid CIDs,
+a NewConnectionId message containing fewer than num_cids CIDs,
 including no CIDs at all.
 Endpoints MAY handle an excessive number
 of RequestConnectionId messages by terminating the connection
 using a "too_many_cids_requested" (alert number 52) alert.